thinkshout/behat-wordpress-extension/docs/contexts.md

 # Contexts

 With Behat, it is possible to flexibly structure your code by using multiple [contexts](http://docs.behat.org/en/latest/user_guide/context.html) in a single test suite.
-The WordPress Extension for Behat provides the following contexts:
+WordHat provides the following contexts:

 ### RawWordpressContext